top of page

 Much thanks to RUS Copernicus for the training material.

-To summarize the result as depicted in Figure 1 - Yes, the city is sinking and at a discomforting rate.
-And there is a visible pattern to it with supporting historical evidence.
-The highest subsidence is towards the northern suburbs of the city - maximum subsidence recorded is 6 cm.
-The central / main city area has relatively less subsidence at 1-3 cm, nonetheless it is discomforting too.
-Recent urban developments such as New Town and Rajarhat localities have moderately high subsidence levels at around 3 cm.
-Certain sections of the southern tips of the city (Maheshtala/Berisha) have an uplift at 0-3 cm.
+To summarize the result as depicted in Figure 1 - Yes, Kolkata city is sinking (i.e. experiencing Land Subsidence) and at a discomforting rate (up to 6 cm y-o-y).
+There is a visible pattern to it (higher Subsidence in North and Central parts of the city) and historical research lends credence to it.
+The Central / Southern extent of the city has relatively less Subsidence at 1-3 cm, however, it is of concern too.
+Recent Mega Urban Development projects such as New Town and Rajarhat also have moderately high Subsidence levels of around 3 cm.
+That being said, certain sections on the Southern edge of of the city (Maheshtala / Berisha) have experienced an Uplift in the year of observation as well (between 0-3 cm).

-The map doesn't depict subsidence further north of Barrackpore as it is technically much outside the Kolkata city extent - Nonetheless, the Subsidence recorded there is >10 cms.
-Quite alarming!
+The Map extent doesn't depict Subsidence further north of Barrackpore as it is technically located beyond the Kolkata city extent - Nonetheless, you'll be alarmed to know that the Subsidence recorded there is >10 cms between 2019 and 2020.

-Can you spot any additional patterns or have local area knowledge explaining this phenomenon?
-Why is there excessive groundwater extraction at the regions affected by the highest subsidence?
-Would you like me to study subsidence over a larger period of time instead of the 1-year time period utilized for this study?
+Can you spot any additional patterns or have local area knowledge explaining this Subsidence phenomenon?
+Would you be aware the reason behind excessive Groundwater Extraction where the highest Subsidence readings have been observed?
+Would you like for me to study Subsidence over a larger period of time instead of the 1-year time period demonstrated in this study?

 ABOUT US